 Campbell’s Soup Cans – Andy Warhol

 Warhol blurred the line between commercial imagery and fine art.
-By elevating everyday consumer products to gallery status, he redefined what could be considered art and launched the Pop Art movement.
+By elevating everyday consumer products to gallery status, he redefined what could be considered art and launched the Pop movement.

 The Fountain – Marcel Duchamp